-Article 4 No spikes or shoes designated for spikes will be allowed on the track.
+Article 4 No shoes with spikes will be allowed on the track.
 In field events, any shoes designated for turf surface sports (natural or artificial) are not allowed, e.g., football/soccer shoes.
 The participant's shoe cannot be used to gain an advantage.
 No athlete will be allowed to compete in bare feet.

 Article 5 The proper track uniform consists of a minimum of a jersey or t-shirt, boxer-type trunks or shorts, sweats, long pants, or tights which are not objectionable, and shoes.
-(See Rule 2, Competitors and Attendants, Section 3, Article 1 Jewelry and sunglasses (except prescription) shall not be allowed during competition.
+(See Rule 2, Competitors and Attendants, Section 3, Article 1 Jewelry and sunglasses (except prescription) will not be allowed during competition.

 Article 6 Sportsmanship is encouraged.
 Unsportsmanlike conduct is conduct which is unfair or language which will bring discredit to the individual or the team: disrespectfully addressing an official; using profanity; criticizing an opponent or an official; throwing a baton following a relay.

-Section 2 Starting
+Starting